Mississippian copper plates: Illinois plates

 Outside of Cahokia, Illinois has seen the discovery of many Mississippian culture copper items including copper maces, ear spools, several avian plates, a wooden copper covered mask (known as the Emmons mask), and headdress pieces.
 Three copper plates have been found, one of them been identified as being from the same workshop as the Wulfing plates and others as having stylistic similarities with the Wulfing, Spiro and Etowah plates.

-The Edwards falcon plate is a 37.8 cm by 11.3 cm copper avian plate found at the Material Service Quarry Site in La Salle County, Illinois.
+The Edwards falcon plate is a 37.8 cm by 11.3 cm copper avian plate found at the Material Service Quarry Site in LaSalle County, Illinois.
 Before it was deposited as a grave good it had its head riveted on in the reverse position.
 It is one of several plates found in Illinois believed to have been made by the same workshop as the Malden plates.

 The Peoria Falcon is a unique avian plate found in 1856 on the shore of Peoria Lake.
 It is a 7 in by 9 in copper plate depicting a naturalistic peregrine falcon.
 It is part of the collection of the National Museum of Natural History, but it is on long-term loan to the Lakeview Museum of Arts and Sciences in Peoria, Illinois where it is on display.